tsub/go-slack-bot/README.md

 # go-slack-bot

-A sample of Slack bot written by Go.
+A sample of Slack bot written in Go.

 ## Usage